 Species Resident bag limit Nonresident bag limit

 Badger 1 N/A

-Daugei NYA

 Beaver No limit No limit

-Bobcat 2 N/A
+Bobcat 21 N/A

 Coyote No limit No limit

 Fisher 2 N/A

 Fox (gray and red) No limit No limit

 Marten 2 N/A

+Mink No limit No limit

 Muskrat No limit No limit

-Mink No limit No limit

 Opossum No limit No limit

 Otter 42 N/A

 Raccoon No limit No limit

 Skunk No limit No limit

-Weasel (least, short- tailed/ermine and long- tailed) No limit No limit
+Weasel (least, short-tailed/ermine and long-tailed) No limit No limit

-&lt;sup>1One bobcat kill tag is valid for all lands and for all units combined.
+1One bobcat kill tag is valid for all lands and for all units combined.
 The second bobcat kill tag is valid for public and private lands in Unit A ONLY.

-&lt;sup>2Combined bag limit is four otters per resident fur harvester.
+2Combined bag limit is four otters per resident fur harvester.
 Only three otters in a bag limit can be taken from Unit B. Only two otters in a bag limit can be taken from Unit C.

-\Fisher and marten have a combined bag limit of two animals.
+Fisher and marten have a combined bag limit of two animals.